 |A fine study of a NCO of what I beleive to be the King's African Rifles taken in East Africa sometime around 1905.

-This man probably served with the 2nd Battalion, Central African Rifles prior to this units amalgamation into the King's African
+This man probably served with the 2nd Battalion, Central African Rifles prior to this unit’s amalgamation in 1902 into the King's

-earned as a member of the Central African Rifles, East & West Africa Medal 1887-1900.
-Only issued without a bar for the M'wele
+earned as a member of the Central African Rifles, the 1887-1900 East & West Africa Medal which was only issued without a bar for

-campaign of 1895-96, the Ashanti Medal 1900 with bar Kumassi.
-Both bns. of the CAR were represented at the capture of Kumassi
+the M'wele campaign of 1895-96, the Ashanti Medal 1900 with bar Kumassi.
+(Both battalions of the CAR were represented at the

 A special thanks to Mr. Mark Reid, formerly of the Canadian Military Museum for his help in sorting out my temporary case of